The Meroe pyramids in Sudan are fascinating, these magnificent structures are well off the beaten track, and most definitely not easy to visit.

 The majority of people travel to Sudan through border crossings, either from Egypt or Ethiopia.
 However, it is possible to fly into the capital Khartoum as well, most tourists who have tours booked use this option.

 We crossed the Egyptian border.
-Take a look at our experience of this in the video below and check out the description for all the extra costs involved.
+Have a look at our experience of this in the video below and check out the description for all the extra costs involved.

 There is only one temperature in Sudan and that is Stinking Hot!